LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SJCPHL-trees.md

-Top 10 lineages seen in San Joaquin County are shown/listed.
+Top 10 lineages seen in San Joaquin County are shown.

 ```auspiceMainDisplayMarkdown